martin-marek/hdr-plus-swift/docs/_pages/guide.md

 ### Processing images

 To process a burst of images, please drag-and-drop them into the app.
 You can either drag-and-drop individual images or a folder containing the whole burst.
-The resulting image will be in the RAW-DNG format and its filename contains the most important settings selected.
+The resulting image will be either based on the middle frame of the burst (uniform exposure) or on the most central, darkest frame of the burst (bracketed exposure).
+The output file will be in the RAW-DNG format and its filename contains the most important settings selected.
 It can be further processed with the RAW converter of choice.

 {% include figure image_path="/assets/images/help/drag-and-drop.jpg" %}